exoad/on_the_fly/README.md

 ### [gskinner/flutter_animate](https://github.com/gskinner/flutter_animate)

-For simplifying the animation creation process and enhancing the app's overall smoothness.
+This is to simplify the animation creation process and enhance the app's overall smoothness.

 ### [flutter](https://flutter.dev/)

-A well built framework that is the backbone of this app.
+A well-built framework that is the backbone of this app.

 ### [brendan-duncan/image](https://github.com/brendan-duncan/image)